cursive-team/pz-hiring/README.md

 # pz-hiring

 Some browser and Node.js code for doing private hiring matching.
+Built on top of Gauss Lab's phantom-zone repo: github.com/gausslabs/phantom-zone

 ## How to use